 What to Harvest in July UK: Vegetables, Fruit & Herbs Ready to Pick

 July is where the UK harvest calendar changes gear.
 Earlier in the year, you are often waiting for the first proper pickings.
-By July, the job is usually keeping up before crops get too big, too tough, too ripe, or pinched by something else.
+By July, the job is usually keeping up before crops get too big, tough, overripe, or taken by wildlife.

 Quick July Harvest Snapshot